International Business Machines Corp. (IBM). Below are some highlights from the above linked analysis:

-IBM is trading at a discount to only 2.) above.
+IBM is trading at a discount to only 1.) above.
 Since IBM's tangible book value is not meaningful, a Graham number can not be calculated.
-The stock is trading at a slight discount to its calculated fair value of $200.15.
+When also considering the NPV MMA Differential, the stock is trading at a 29.4% discount to its calculated fair value of $227.67.
 IBM earned a Star in this section since it is trading at a fair value.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description:

 1. Free Cash Flow Payout

 4. Dividend Growth Rate